PolikarkinDS777/PolikarkinDS777/README.md

 </div>

 ### :man_technologist: About me:
-My name is Eduard
+My name is Eduard.
+I’m a Data Scientist, Project Manager, and CEO of my own startups.
-I’m a Data Scientist, Project Manager, and CEO of my own startups Every day, I transform ideas into real projects, automating and coding along the way
+Every day, I transform ideas into real projects, automating and coding along the way.

 ---